 Are exams given outside of the United States?

 Yes.
 You can find information about sites both within and outside the United States on the FINRA website.

 If I want to use the Series 66 in combination with the Series 7, do I need to take one of the exams before the other?

 You can take the tests in any order; you just need to have passed both at the time you seek state registration.

-I have passed the Series 63 and FINRA Series 7, but would like to become licensed as an investment adviser.
+I have passed the Series 63 and FINRA SIE and Series 7, but would like to become licensed as an investment adviser.
 Should I take the Series 65 or Series 66?

 You first should contact the state regulator to determine if your state is one that permits registered brokerage representatives to act as investment adviser representatives without further qualification.
 If not, passing either the 65 or 66 will satisfy the exam pre-requisite under state law for being licensed as an investment adviser representative.
 The Series 66 qualifies you as if you had passed both the 63 and 65 – however it shows up on your CRD record just as passing the Series 66, not has having passed the other two exams.

 The Series 66 exam was created at the request of industry to avoid their employees having to take two exams.
-Because of the way the exam is structured, the individual also must have a valid Series 7 at the time of registration.
-The Series 66 is a shorter test than the Series 65 (100 questions instead of 130) because items covered by the Series 7 are not covered on the exam.
-Furthermore, a person who has taken the Series 63 already has been tested on some of the content of the 65.
+Because of the way the exam is structured, the individual also must have a valid SIE and Series 7 at the time of registration.
+The Series 66 is a shorter test than the Series 65 (100 questions instead of 130) because items covered by the SIE and Series 7 are generally not covered on the exam.

 Can my employer require me to pass the Series 65 even though I work in a state that doesn’t require it?